sangohkim/style_forum/README.md

 - Flutter, Firebase

 2. Sign in
 - Required: Sign in technology
 - Flutter, Firebase

 3. User will check ongoing votes
-- Required: ?????
+- Required: Firebase(?)
 - Votes will be saved for few days

 4. User will express his/her opinion by clicking like/dislike